Danish Culture

 Discrimination

-There is a distinct lack of discrimination in Danish culture.
+There is a distinct lack of discrimination in the Danish culture.
 Everyone is treated fairly.
 No matter what your nationality or ethnic background, the Danes generally treat you equally.

 There are pockets of the country where a certain group of people may be harassed by "other groups", but it is usually a very small minority.